Joshualeexy/rare-studio/README.md

 ```

 `uv sync` uses [`pyproject.toml`](pyproject.toml) and [`uv.lock`](uv.lock),
 creates `.venv`, and installs the locked dependencies.
-Run commands with
+Run commands as
-`uv run ...` when the environment is not activated.
+`uv run python main.py ...` when the environment is not activated.

-### Using Python venv and pip
+### Using Python and pip

 ```bash
 git clone https://github.com/kodar/rare-studio.git